 - Low energy consumption: They take less energy to run—quite a bit less.
 LED aquarium lighting uses less electricity than other aquarium lights.
 Your energy cost savings alone will make up the difference in the cost of LED system in the first year to 18 months.

-- Low heat output: LED lights do not generate the heat that fluorescent light bulbs do, and so they won't heat up your aquarium water.
-However, they still need good air circulation so the heat they put off doesn't degrade the lifespan of the LED chip and keep them away from other types of lighting.
+- Low heat output: LED lights do not generate the heat that incandescent and fluorescent light bulbs do, so they won't heat up your aquarium water.
+However, they still need good air circulation so the heat they put off doesn't degrade the lifespan of the LED chip, and keep them away from other types of lighting that produce heat.

 - Long life: A very popular advantage of LED lights is the fact that they last far longer than other traditional types of lighting.
-LED lights last for up to 50,000 hours (almost six years) as compared with two to four months for incandescent bulbs, six to 18 months for standard fluorescent bulbs and metal halide bulbs, and up to 28 months for compact fluorescent bulbs.
-While they cost more initially, you will save the $500-$1,000 you would spend in replacement bulbs over five years for metal halide, T5, or compact fluorescent bulbs.
+LED lights last for up to 50,000 hours (almost six years) as compared with four to 12 months for incandescent bulbs, six to 18 months for standard fluorescent bulbs and metal halide bulbs, and up to 28 months for compact fluorescent bulbs.
+While they cost more initially, you will save the money you would spend in replacement bulbs over five years for metal halide, T5, or compact fluorescent bulbs.

 - Adjustable light intensity: LED lights can be dimmed and programmed, allowing for a natural dimming at sunset and the reverse at sunrise.
 This is particularly good for nocturnal fish, as a dim blue light can be left on the tank to simulate moonlight and allow for feeding and viewing purposes.
 There are even LED lighting strips that replicate the monthly lunar cycle.
-You can have fun changing the light with the remote or app.
-Or, let your smart lighting system determine itself the temperature and the stage of plant growth and select the right colors and wavelengths.
+You can have fun changing the light with the remote or using an app on your phone.
+Or, let your smart lighting system determine the temperature and the stage of plant growth and select the right colors and wavelengths.

 - Color options: LED lights come in a variety of colors, which can be used to accent the tank in interesting ways.
 They are marketed by spectrum (often in the Kelvin or K system), and you can choose which suits your purpose.
 For example, 8,000K white spectrum promotes photosynthesis of your plants and enhances the colors of orange, red, and yellow fish.
 Add a magenta or magenta/blue LED and you also bring out greens, blues, and reds while proving more support for your plants.
 The 12K white and magenta combination can be perfect for planted aquariums.
 If you want a night lunar light that will make your fluorescent fish glow, 445-nanometer royal blue lights are popular.
 There are even arrays with different colors of LED lights you can program for your needs.

-- Coverage: Because LED lights are usually arrayed in a strip, you can get coverage over a wide area of your tank.
+- Coverage: Because LED lights are usually arrayed in a strip, you can get coverage over a wide area of your aquarium.

-LED aquarium lighting has few cons, but you do need to take some limitations into account.
+LED aquarium lighting has a few cons, but you do need to take some limitations into account.